 One of the recent studies is the Housing Strategy and again Belrose North is not included for any intense urban development.
+This Housing Strategy was subject to extensive community consultation and has been adopted by Council.

 The Housing strategy includes the following statement: